-In the play, Leontes, King of Sicily, hosts his lifelong friend Polixenes, King of northerly Bohemia.
+In The Winter's Tale, Leontes, King of Sicily, hosts his lifelong friend Polixenes, King of northerly Bohemia.
 Leontes welcomes Polixenes with, "Happy star reign now!"
-The "happy star" is probably Polos (Polaris), the North Pole Star, whose first syllable begins Polixenes' name, and which labels him as from the north.
-Polos is the key celestial beacon for navigators in the northern hemisphere, and Polixenes will soon sail southward to Sicily.
+The "happy star" is probably Polos (Polaris), the North Pole Star, whose first syllable begins Polixenes' name and which labels him as from the north.
+Polos is the key celestial beacon for navigators in the northern hemisphere, and Polixenes will soon use it to sail southward to Sicily.
 Polos lies in the constellation Ursa Minor, the Little Bear, and Ursus (Nicholai Reyers Baer) plays a minor role in the history of astronomy -- and in The Winter's Tale.

-The two kings grew up together but later grew apart despite continuing to embrace one another "as it were" from "the ends of opposed winds."
-Winds signify directions and here too, as we shall discover and as was the case in Hamlet, they point to the two influences in contemporary cosmology -- geocentricism and heliocentricism.
+The two kings Leontes and Polixenes grew up together but later grew apart.
+Nevertheless, they continued to embrace one another "as it were" from "the ends of opposed winds."
+Winds signify directions and here as we shall discover and as was the case in Hamlet, they point to the two influences in contemporary cosmology -- geocentricism and heliocentricism.
 Recall also from Hamlet that these winds stand for the components in the hybrid model of Tycho Brahe, whom we encounter again in this play.
-It remains to associate each King with a "wind," either blowing from England via Wittenberg (from Digges via Copernicus) or from the island of Ven (from Denmark).
+It remains to associate each King with a "wind," either blowing from England via Wittenberg (from Digges via Copernicus) or from the island of Ven (from Tycho).

-Hermione is Sicily's Queen, who is pregnant, but Leontes suspects that Polixenes is the father.
-Accord between her and Polixenes arouses Leontes' suspicions.
-He saw them touch hands, and although Leontes grants that his wife is merely being hospitable, he worries that Polixenes has brought a "disease" to Sicily.
+Sicily's Queen Hermione is pregnant and Leontes suspects that Polixenes is the cause.
+Accord between her and Polixenes further arouses Leontes' suspicions because he saw them touch hands, and although Leontes grants that his wife is merely being hospitable, he worries that Polixenes has brought a "disease" to Sicily.
 His worry is warranted -- but in an unexpected way.

 Polixenes senses that his life is in danger and prepares to return home.
 He is assisted by a Sicilian Camillo who explains the King's concern that Polixenes touched his wife "forbiddenly" using an "instrument" or "tool" of "vice."
-The moment they touched, Polixenes as-it-were inseminated Hermione's fetus with the New Astronomy.
+I posit that the moment they touched, Polixenes so-to-speak "inseminated" Hermione's fetus with the New Astronomy.
 Camillo's fealty to Polixenes is so great that he says it lies figuratively in the trunk in which Polixenes carries his belongings.
 As such, Camillo is a supporter of the New Astronomy, because "trunk" is another term for a Perspective Glass or telescope, which we now understand is the "instrument" that has provoked the ire of Leontes.
 Polixenes and he grew apart sub-textually because of their adherence to opposing cosmological models, and Leontes fears that empirical telescopic evidence will destroy his beliefs.
 The script confirms the suggestion in multiple ways.

 The sequence of events and reasonable assumptions on the speed of sailing through the Aegean archipelago and the Adriatic has led to the conclusion that Leontes' child is born nine months after Polixenes leaves Bohemia, and was conceived a few days after he arrives.
 Polixenes is not the father, but the child's birth after a normal gestation period of nine months corresponds sub-textually to Polixenes setting out to bring the New Astronomy to Sicily and inseminating it metaphorically when he touched the queen before delivery.
 But Shakespeare is not about to let the heir to the throne of Sicily -- and with her the New Astronomy -- die.

-Antigonus sets sail for Bohemia (whose seacoast is imagined to be in Bohemia at the northern end of the Adriatic), bearing the babe in order to dispose of the child.
+Antigonus sets sail for Bohemia (whose seacoast is imagined to be in Bohemia at the northern end of the Adriatic), bearing the babe in order to dispose of her.
 Bohemia is where Tycho fled in self-imposed exile, and the script makes clear that Antigonus has Tychonic attributes.
 Antigonus refers out of context to his three daughters, but nowhere is there evidence that he has children.
 In fact, "Antigonus" and Sophocles' "Antigone" mean "against generation, against child-bearing."
-His wife never mentions any children other than the one she devotes her time and passion to care for, viz.
-Hermione's newborn, but the three girls can be identified thanks to Antigonus stating their ages.
+Moreover, his wife never mentions any children other than the one she devotes her time and passion to care for, viz.
+Hermione's newborn.
+Nevertheless, the three girls can be identified thanks to Antigonus stating their ages.
 These three data might seem superfluous, but they are the very same ages as the King of Denmark's three sons in the year 1588, and the connection to Tycho is that he cast elaborate horoscopes for the boys in the years of their birth.
 It is as if Antigonus's children stand for Tycho's brainchildren, which being gender-free, could be boys or girls.
 The script shall support this interpretation via the marker that the year on stage is 1588.

-Antigonus and the baby arrive in Bohemia, but before he can abandon her in the wilds of Bohemia, claps of thunder signify the ire of Jupiter, chief god of Olympus.
+Antigonus and the baby arrive in Bohemia, but before he can abandon her in the wilds, claps of thunder signify the ire of Jupiter, chief god of Olympus.
 Yet Antigonus presses on for fear of consequences should he fail to execute his assignment.
 As he lays down the baby, a bear roars and Antigonus thinks he had better return to the ship that brought him.
-However, the bear enters but it ignores the wee bairn.
-In the most famous stage direction in all of drama, Shakespeare describes Antigonus's next move:
+However, the bear enters, but it ignores the bairn.
+Shakespeare describes Antigonus's next move in the most famous stage direction in all of drama:

 Exit, pursued by a bear.